CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 Traditionally, survival analysis was developed to measure lifespans of individuals.
-An actuary or health professional would ask questions like "how long does this population live for, that is, how long between birth and death?", and answer it using survival analysis.
+An actuary or health professional would ask questions like "how long does this population live for?", and answer it using survival analysis.
 For example, the population may be a nation's population (for actuaries), or a population sticken by a disease (in the medical professional's case).
 Traditionally, sort of a morbid subject.